 Unfortunately I experienced the disbelief and misdiagnoses that Dr McCampbell refers to.
 For example, the first doctor I told that I had become sensitive to fragrances rolled his eyes (remember this is over twenty years ago).
 Another doctor wanted to test me by putting me into a chamber and instilling various chemicals to see my reactions!
 And a couple of doctors wrote off my chemical sensitivity and GI symptoms to somatization or psychological problems.
 This is why I saw so many doctors the year I got injured as it only took one or two visits for me to realize they were not trained in diagnosing or treating a chemical injury and I would move on and try another one.
 I finally learned of AAEM physicians and and that I was going to have to go out of state to see an AAEM physician (there were none in state at the time) in order to get treatment.

 Besides documenting neurotoxicity the neuropsycholgical testing that I had in 2002, two years after my injury, showed absolutely no evidence of malingering and that I was emotionally healthy and free of psychopathology.
 During the year I was injured however I did suffer from anxiety and depression due to the severity of ill health, neurotoxicity from the chemical injury and because of the difficulty in finding medical help.
-The neuropsychological evaluation did not get entered into evidence in time to meet the deadline for admission into evidence as I had no idea there were deadlines for submitting evidence.
-Months ahead of the hearing I had contacted my lawyer informing her that I was going to be undergoing this extensive neruopsych testing but she never responded to either my voicemails or my letter informing her.
-As a result I never learned about any deadlines for admission into evidence.
-To her credit my WC lawyer argued at the hearing and later for the appeal that the neuropsych eval should be allowed into evidence to combat charges by WC that my chemical sensitivity symptoms and GI symptoms were psychological.
-But the WC judge would not allow it into evidence nor later would the judge for the Appeal.
+Unfortunately my neuropsychological evaluation did not get entered into evidence in time to meet the deadline for admission into evidence (I was not aware there was a deadline).
+My WC lawyer argued at the hearing and later for the appeal that the neuropsych eval should be allowed into evidence to combat charges by WC that my chemical sensitivity symptoms and GI symptoms were psychological.
+But the WC judge would not allow it into evidence nor later would the judge for the appeal.
 Besides disproving the psych charges this neuropsych evaluation was strong evidence for my WC claim as it showed neurocognitive damage that could only be explained by the workplace chemicals.

 Here are the two sides’s experts for comparison of their credentials and main findings: